pasansherath/cs_obs_utils/README.md

-# cs_obs_utils
+# cs_obs_utils (Controlled-source Ocean Bottom Seismograph Utilities)

-## A set of Python utilities to process controlled source seismic data recorded by ocean bottom seismographs (OBSs).
+### A set of Python utilities to process controlled source seismic data recorded by ocean bottom seismographs (OBSs).

-### orient.py
+## orient.py
 orient.py is a Python3 script to estimate the angle between the airgun shot line and the horizontal components of OBSs.
 It uses a hodogram (particle motion) analysis and a polarisation analysis of the first arriving direct water wave from the airgun shot recorded by the ocean bottom seismograph.

-This code is a part from my PhD thesis.
+This code is a part from my PhD research work, inspired by the work of Flinn [1965], Perelberg [1994] and Eccles [2008].

 #### Required libraries:
 1. numpy